 A little bit of History

-The assembly was started by John Beer who purchased a corrugated steel building from the Devizes army camp and erected it on a piece of land he had purchased at Highbury cross probably late 1919 or early 1920.
+The assembly was started by Harry Beer who purchased a corrugated steel building from the Devizes army camp and erected it on a piece of land he had purchased at Highbury cross probably late 1919 or early 1920.

 There may have been an evangelistic campaign arranged by the Christian brethren before this, but certainly, the old corrugated hut existed by 1921 (see picture).

 John Beer lived at Vobster in St Edmunds Farm, as a tenant of Mells Park estate (then owned by the Chancellor of the exchequer - William McKenna).
+He drove a horse and cart to Devizes in 1920 to pick up the second hand sections of a ex War Camp Hut, which the War Department was selling off.
+He brought it back to Coleford and set it up on its present site.
+The journey must have taken him at least two days!
 He and his wife were in fellowship in those early years with their children also attending Harry, Roland and Goldsworthy.
 John Beer moved to Oldford, Nr.
 Frome but Harry Beer continued as the tenant of the farm.
 He had four children, John, Michael, David & Joy.
 (David Beer had a son Tim Beer who is now serving the Lord in Zambia as a missionary.)

 In 1925 Harry Beer purchased a small plot of land opposite the old corrugated iron hall to build a more permanent building, but this fell through because of the 1926 general strike.
 The future was made uncertain by these events, and some had to move from the district to find employment.
 However, the plot of land was used by the assembly as the location for tent missions.
 As far as can be recollected the following missions took place: -

 Garner Thomas - Early 1920's